jordancox7483/JCox/README.md

 - PowerShell
 - XSLT
 - JavaScript
+- HTML
 - Python (in progress; experimenting in new scripts)

 ## Latest Projects
 - HRIS migration cleanup scripts for Eightfold.AI
   Notes: still stabilizing; will share more publicly once I’m comfortable they’re robust.
 I’m also using this work to learn more Python and GitHub.

+- Playing with new features on our travel blog https://awayfrommydesk-jordan.blogspot.com/
+  Notes: Sidebar widgets such as a travel map that links to an interactive map of geotagged posts and my flickr feed.

 - Printhead Maintainer – paper source/tray selection
   Repo: https://github.com/jordancox7483/PrintheadMaintainer